jrswab/veterejo/README.md

 ## Using This Package:
 1. Import
 2. Create a new `WeatherData` struct: `w := new(veterejo.WeatherData)`
-3. Call the data: `veterejo.w.getData(yourCityID, unitsOfMeasure, yourApiId)`
+3. Call the data: `w.getData(yourCityID, unitsOfMeasure, yourApiId)`
 4. Use the method for temperature to get the most recent temperature data on OpenWeatherMap

 *veterejo is licensed under the BSD 3-Clause "New" or "Revised" License*